Update dependencies#

 The major advantage of libraries is that you do not need to write them yourself, effectively reinventing the wheel.
 Reading library code is often more enjoyable than reading your own or your team’s code, because you know it is more generally useful outside the context of your current job or project.

 For all the same reasons, you probably want to upgrade regularly so you can work with the same open source (more general) software out there on the internet.
 Going through an upgrade of your dependencies often gives you an opportunity to learn about what is happening in the outside world rather than chasing after your project’s idiosyncratic needs.
+Said another way, taking the initial dependency on a library is often the smallest step in a relationship.
+If a library is available, how much of the API you use should expand and contract as your trust relationship with it changes.

 More than ever, the software you need to perform a task is being created quickly in an open domain on the internet.
 This is driven not only by an increasing number of software developers, but by the simple fact that there has been more time for consumers to replace proprietry with open source dependencies.
 Software developers should spend more and more time evaluating libraries and incorporating them than writing their own version, assuming this trend continues.